 The crown, by the way, is slightly larger and longer than that on the original model, while the front sapphire crystal features multiple layers of anti-reflective coating on its inner side making the piece even more usable.

-By the way, due to recent spike of interest in all things vintage (or rather “vintage-styled” because almost nobody wants a real thing these days preferring an old-looking thing that is fully covered with warranty, has good customer service and enjoys an unlimited supply of aftermarket parts and accessories), the market is virtually flooded with respective products.
+By the way, due to the recent spike of interest in all things vintage (or rather “vintage-styled” because almost nobody wants a real thing these days preferring an old-looking thing that is fully covered with a warranty, has good customer service, and enjoys an unlimited supply of aftermarket parts and accessories), the market is virtually flooded with respective products.
 If you, too, are into this sort of goods but find this particular Longines too expensive for you, there is a gorgeous, yet affordable Chr.
 Ward C5 Malvern Slimline Square hand-wound that was released earlier this year starting at an appealing MSRP of just £400 for a version on a leather strap.
 Although not as refined as this Heritage 1969, it still may be of interest to you, so make sure that you check it out.

 The strap is different as well and is more in line with something that we sort of expect from a watch that retails for over $2000.
 While there is nothing fancy about the strap, the black band is crafted from nice alligator leather and features customary contrast stitching that echos the somewhat off-white color of the “silvered” dial.

 The choice of a smaller case to make an homage to the beautiful Sixties has also allowed making the dial a lot more well-proportionate than those on larger timekeepers that are powered by mass-produced mechanisms manufactured either by ETA or their younger competitors.
 As you can see, the face looks compact and organic.
 Everything is tightly packed, however, like an instrument panel of a well-designed car, the dial doesn’t look cluttered: it is efficient and economical.